p-miralles/p-miralles/README.md

 Hi there 👋

-I'm Pablo Miralles, a Backend Developer with strong background Business Logic (MBA Candidate) and IoT (Electronic Engineer).
+I'm Pablo Miralles, a Backend Developer with strong background in Business Logic (MBA Candidate) and IoT (Electronic Engineer).
 <br />
  ---